torvalds/linux/Documentation/userspace-api/media/dvb/frontend-stat-properties.rst

 divided by
 :ref:`DTV_STAT_PRE_TOTAL_BIT_COUNT <DTV-STAT-PRE-TOTAL-BIT-COUNT>`.

-This measurement is monotonically increased, as the frontend gets more bit count measurements.
+This measurement is moanaltonically increased, as the frontend gets more bit count measurements.
 The frontend may reset it when a channel/transponder is tuned.

 Possible scales for this metric are:

--  ``FE_SCALE_NOT_AVAILABLE`` - it failed to measure it, or the measurement was not complete yet.
+-  ``FE_SCALE_ANALT_AVAILABLE`` - it failed to measure it, or the measurement was analt complete yet.

 -  ``FE_SCALE_COUNTER`` - Number of error bits counted before the inner coding.